mjeanroy/mjeanroy.github.io/_posts/2020-12-03-cassidoo-week-172.md

 This solution has a complexity of O(n), which is great!

+Note that:
-Note that this solution takes care of duplications in given array, if the array contains only unique elements, we can make it simpler using only a set.
+- This solution takes care of duplications in given array, if the array contains only unique elements, we can make it simpler using only a set.
+- If `diff` is equal to zero, then the solution could be easily improved.

 The same solution using `forEach` and `reduce`: